zstenger93/zUI/README.md

 - Move the whole chatframe to the bottomleft corner without having a gap
 - Displayin more useful info next to the fps, like durabilty etc, will see
 - Maybe an option to be able to hide any of the settings in combat or permanently as well
+- Fixing the chatframe display and remove the default settings in every state